rschm007/Readme_Generator/README.md

 Installation
 -----------------------------

 To install this application you will need a text editor like Visual Studio Code.
-You will also need node.js to type "npm install" in your CLI to install inquirer and assert packages
+You will also need node.js to type "npm install" in your CLI to install the inquirer package

 Features
 -----------------------------